yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

          - Empty collection
          - Non-empty collection

-Please come up with your testing strategy and describe it in `design.txt`.
+Please come up with your testing strategy and describe it in `answers.txt`.
 Of course, you should actually test your application as you have described instead of just listing down what you think you ought to test! :-)

 ### Bonus Problem: Reflection (3 Bonus Points) ###